dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

 - radiance
   - detonate antimatter - FIXED (filter, overlap) - target only capitals, ignore crippled, ignore ships below burnable antimatter, ignore already affected ships
   - animosity - FIXED (overlap, priority, trigger) - targets at least 5 targets, does not cast if another animosity active in area, do not cast if low on shields or hull
-  - cleansing brilliance - FIXED (aoe, priority) - prioritize capitals with frigates in radius, then just caps, ignore frigates
+  - cleansing brilliance - FIXED (aoe, priority) - prioritize capitals with frigates in radius, then just caps, ignore frigates, stacks - no overlap check required
-    - TODO review overlap necessity
 - progenitor
   - shield boost - WONTFIX (no issues)
   - resurrection - WONTFIX (no issues)